 gw02.serviceprovider.net to obtain an IP address for the terminating provider’s ingress SBC.

-The “code holder” is a term used to refer to the SP serving the TN, which can be identified in LERG data using the LRN or the NPA-NXX of the telephone number (if not shown in the NPAC, e.g., ported or pooled).
+Here the “code holder” is a term used to refer to the SP serving the TN, which can be identified in LERG data based on the NPA-NXX of the LRN or the NPA-NXX of the telephone number (if not shown in the NPAC, i.e., not ported or pooled).